Tristinsorrells1/fitlit/README.md

 - Chart.js
 - Mocha/Chai
 - GitHub project board
+- ARIA
+- WAVE Evaluation Tool
+- Lighthouse

 ## Installation Instructions:
-- Clone the repository to your local machine.
+### Run the local server
-- Once you have cloned the repo, change into the directory.
+- In your terminal, clone 'git@github.com:turingschool-examples/fitlit-api.git' and CD into the directory.
 - Run `npm install` to install project dependencies.
+- Run `npm start` in to start the local server.
+- To stop the local server from running in your terminal use `command + c`.

+### Run the application locally using Webapck
+- In a second terminal, clone this repository to your local machine and CD into the directory.
+- Run `npm install` to install project dependencies.
-- Run `npm start` to get local host URL.
+- Run `npm start` to get a local host URL.
-- Copy local host and paste it in your browswer to view the website.
+- Copy the local host URL given and paste it in your browswer to view the website.
-- To quit out of npm start click control C in your terminal.
+- To stop the local server from running in your terminal use `command + c`.

 ## App Preview
 <img width="721" alt="Screen Shot 2022-12-11 at 8 35 25 PM" src="https://user-images.githubusercontent.com/109977562/206948769-2dfb1e2e-e3bc-4de9-a5b2-1d9d413f2d4b.png">